z28eus/z28eus/README.md

 ### <p align="center">Disclaimer</p>

 <br><br>
-* Please use this program only for educational purposes.
+* Please use my program only for educational purposes.
-* It is not meant to be used in any malicious way, and I decline any responsibility for what you do with it.
+* I am in no way responsible for what you do with what I propose on my page..
 <br><br>

 -----